Add Library Resources to Canvas

 Information Literacy Quiz

-The Quiz reflects the skills taught in the Research 101 tutorial, where you can access an interactive electronic version and a PDF version through the Test Yourself tab.
-Email the library for a copy of the answer key.
+The Information Literacy Quiz has been designed to help you assess your students’ level of information literacy.
+The quiz reflects the skills taught in the Research 101 tutorial, where you can access an interactive electronic version and a PDF version through the Test Yourself tab (email for a copy of the answer key).

 You can also embed an interactive copy on your course’s Canvas page (directions below).
 The quiz will be scored automatically with results accessible through Canvas.